 A cohort survey for three years, including bedridden status, was followed among older people living in a suburban city in Tokyo.

-2.2.
-Research Subject

 In September 2001, we targeted a questionnaire survey to all elderly individuals aged 65 years and over who lived at home in suburban Tokyo, Tama City, Japan.
 Of 16,462 eligible elderly individuals, 13,066 people (79.4% as a respondent percentage) gave informed consent to participate in the study and returned the self-administered questionnaire by mail.
 In September 2004, we sent via mail a second questionnaire, which was the same as previously used by the respondents, and 8,558 participants responded (505 cases had moved, 914 were deceased, and 3,218 did not respond).
 We analyzed 8,162 subjects, including 3,851 males and 4,311 females aged 65 to 84 at the second survey, from among those who could determine the need for long-term care.

-2.3. 研究分野

-調査の舞台となった都市は、1970年代から1990年代にかけて、日本の高度経済成長期を含む首都圏で増加する労働者とその家族を受け入れるためのベッドタウンとして発展してきました。住人の大半は中流階級だった。市の総人口は2000年時点でおよそ145,862人であり、人口の11.1%が65歳以上であった。

-2.3.
-Research Area
+2. Research Area

-The city used as the study setting had developed partly as a commuter town to accommodate increased workers and their families in the metropolitan Tokyo area between the 1970s and 1990s, which included a recent era of high Japanese economic growth.
+The city used as the study field had developed partly as a commuter town to accommodate increased workers and their families in the metropolitan Tokyo area between the 1970s and 1990s, which included a new era of high Japanese economic growth.
 The majority of dwellers were middle class.
 The city's total population was 145,862 as of 2000, with 11.1 percent of the population aged 65 years or older.

-2.4. データ収集

-1)

-かかりつけ医と歯科医に関する質問は、医師と歯科医師を区別するために使用され誰が通常治療を受けているか、または健康について相談しているかを尋ねました。

-2001年の社会経済的地位は、学歴と年収によって評価された。学歴は、高等学校卒業者、短期大学卒業者、大学進学者、回答希望者等の3群に分類した。2001年の年収水準は、100万円未満(6,667米ドル未満、1米ドル=150円)、300万円未満、500万円未満、700万円超の４つに分類された。

-社会経済的要因の観測変数として、学歴や年収だけでなく、身長も因子の1つとして加えた。その理由は、ある程度の身長の伸びは、幼少期の豊かで健康的な生活経験をサポートする1つの指標だからです。身長は、約半世紀後の生存予後を示す非常に有効な指標であることが報告されています[14,15]。

-2.4.
-The Questionnaire and Measures
+3. The Questionnaire and Measures

 Standardized questions were validated in these questionnaire surveys to determine health status and lifestyle.
-Questions about family physicians and dentists were used to distinguish between physicians and dentists.

-1)Socioeconomic status
+1) Family Doctor and Family Dentist

+Questions about family physicians and dentists were investigated separately.
+Three years later, survival rates were significantly higher for patients who only saw a family dentist, followed by those who did not see either a physician or a dentist, then by those who saw both a physician and a dentist, and finally by those who only saw a family physician.
+Those in the physician-only group had a significantly lower survival rate than those in the dentist-only group.
+The study used a graded scale from 1 to 4 to measure the variables of physicians and/or dentists.
+The code for only family doctors was 1; 2 had both family physicians and dentists; 3 was the group with none of the family physicians and dentists, and had only family dentists was 4.

+2)Socioeconomic Status

 In 2001, socioeconomic status was determined using educational attainment and annual income.
 Educational attainment was grouped into three categories: high school graduation, junior college graduation, higher academic achievement than college, and non-responders.
 Annual income levels were divided into four categories: less than one million Japanese yen (equivalent to less than US $7,142), less than three million yen, less than seven million yen, and more than seven million yen.

-As an observational variable for socioeconomic factors, we included height, educational background, and annual income.
+We included height, educational background, annual income, and age as an observational variable for socioeconomic factors.
 Height is considered an indicator of a prosperous and healthy childhood.
 Studies have shown that height is a reliable indicator of survival prognosis even after many years [13,14].

-Jousilahtiらによると、 [14]。追跡調査では、東フィンランドの成人居住者31,199人を15年間追跡し、身長不足がその後の全体的な死亡率を増加させたと報告しました。同様に、わが国の郊外で13,460人の高齢者の生産が3年間追跡されています。その結果、BMI19未満の男性と身長150cm未満の女性の死亡率は、有意に高いことが報告されています[15]。

-Jousilahti et al. [14] found that 31,199 adult residents in East Finland were followed for 15 years.
-The study reported that individuals with short height had an increased overall mortality rate.
+Jousilahti et al. found that shorter individuals had a higher overall mortality rate in a 15-year follow-up cohort study of 31,199 adults in East Finland [13].
 In a similar study, 13,460 older adults in the suburbs of our country were followed for three years.
-The results showed that the mortality rate of males with a BMI of less than 19 and females with a height of less than 150 cm was significantly higher than that of the taller group [15].
+The results showed that the mortality rate of a height less than 150 cm was significantly higher than that of the taller group [14].

-2) 健康の3つの要素

-私たちの研究で調査された3つの健康関連の側面は、身体的、精神的、社会的健康の要素で構成されていました。 身体的健康パラメータには、日常生活の基本動作(BADL)[15]、日常生活の道具的活動(IADL)[16]、および2001年の調査時点で回答者が罹患していた診断された疾患の数が含まれていました。BADLスコアの評価項目は、「自力でトイレに行けるか」「自力でお風呂に入るか」「外を歩けるか」の3問。 これらの機能を実行できる場合、個人は1ポイントを獲得し、全体的なスコアは0から3の範囲で、スコアが高いほど基本的な活動能力のレベルが高いことを示します。IADLのスコアは、「日用品は自分で買えるか」「毎日の食事は自分で作れるか」「銀行口座への入金・出金はできるか」「保険・年金に関する書類は完成できるか」「本や新聞は読めるか」の5つの設問で評価されました [15].
-IADLはBADLと同様に採点されたため、合計スコアは0から5の範囲で、スコアが高いほど生活活動が優れていることを示します(16)。

-2) Three Health factors
+3) Three Health factors